Table of Contents

 Average Cost Method

-Here, you use the average price of all the goods in stock, regardless of purchase date, to value the goods sold.
+Here, you use the average price of all the stock goods, regardless of purchase date, to value the goods sold.

-You should use this method to compute the average cost of each product you purchased over a particular period of time.
+You should use this method to compute the average cost of each product you purchased over a particular period.
 Then apply that figure to calculate the Cost of goods sold by formula.

 Alongside tracking your profitability, you shouldn’t forget about your product performance.
 Amazon monitoring software is an efficient way to stay on top of your sales.
 SellerSonar offers instant Amazon alerts to protect your sales.
 With us, you are aware of all listing changes, Buy Box hijackers, new/deleted reviews, keyword rank history, and product suppressions.